Drinking Health: Polyphenols & Flavonoids

 HEALTH BENEFITS OF TEA

-One of the great advantages of tea drinking over coffee consumption is the presence of xanthines which offer a two-punch benefit: they stimulate the brain while they relax the body.
-Xanthines or methyl-xanthines, are 62 different stimulants found only in plant foods.
-The most common is caffeine which is in chocolate, cola, coffee and to a minor degree, in tea.
-Mateine is in yerba mate, and theine and theobromine are in tea.
+One of the great advantages of drinking tea over coffee is the presence of various xanthines which offer a two-punch benefit: they stimulate the brain while they relax the body.
+Xanthines and methyl-xanthines are 62 different stimulants found only in plant foods.
+The most common is caffeine, which is in chocolate, cola, coffee, and to a minor degree, in tea.
+But tea boasts other xanthines, such as theine and theobromine.
+These xanthines, while chemically similar to caffeine, are metabolized more slowly in the human body, which tends to create a milder, longer effect with less of a "crash" than caffeine.

 Another benefit in tea is its high quantities of polyphenols, the “pac men” that literally eat away at free radicals which cause cancerous tumors to grow, allow disease to spread, and cause medical havoc in our bodies.
 The more foods and beverages containing polyphenols we consume, the better chances our bodies have of fighting off free radicals.